diegoot/RedditReader/README.md

 For the styles I am using [SASS](https://sass-lang.com/) and [BEM](http://getbem.com/) as a naming convention.

 The goal of this project is to consume the Reddit API to get access to the posts in the [funny subreddit](https://www.reddit.com/r/funny/) and then show the first 30 posts.
 The UI is responsive for mobile and desktop.

+#### IMPORTANT: This is the output of an interview test.
+This might need improvements and/or have incomplete features given the time I had to do it

 ## How to install and start the project (development mode)